A bilevel approach for compensation and routing decisions in last-mile delivery: Problems definition and formulations

-Sets and parameters used in the definition of the problems are listed below. \begin{itemize} \item $\mathcal{G}=(V, A)$: routing network over all nodes $V_0 = \{0,\dots,n\}$; in particular, $V = V_0 \setminus \{0\}$ corresponds to the set of customers to serve, and node $0$ to the depot where all routes start and end; \item $K$: index set of carriers/drivers/followers/vehicles; \item $p_i$: price that is paid to the platform if customer $i$ is served; \item $\bar p^k_i$: compensation paid by the platform to carrier $k$ if she accepts to serve customer~$i$; \item $c^k_{ij}$: arc $\left(i,j\right)$ weight representing travel time for carrier $k$; we assume that arc weights $c^k_{ij}$ satisfy the triangle inequality; \item $b^k$: upper bound on the number of items the platform can assign to carrier $k$ ($b^k < n$ for all $k$); \item $t_{max}^k$: upper bound on the duration of the route for carrier $k$. \end{itemize}
+\textit{Input sets and parameters\\} Sets and parameters used in the definition of the problems are listed below. \begin{itemize} \item $\mathcal{G}=(V, A)$: routing network over all nodes $V_0 = \{0,\dots,n\}$; in particular, $V = V_0 \setminus \{0\}$ corresponds to the set of customers to serve, and node $0$ to the depot where routes start and end; \item $K$: index set of carriers/drivers/followers/vehicles; \item $p_i$: price that is paid to the platform if customer $i$ is served; \item $\bar p^k_i$: compensation paid by the platform to carrier $k$ if she accepts to serve customer~$i$; \item $c^k_{ij}$: arc $\left(i,j\right)$ weight representing travel time for carrier $k$; we assume that arc weights $c^k_{ij}$ satisfy the triangle inequality; \item $b^k$: upper bound on the number of items carrier $k$ can deliver ($b^k < n$ for all $k$); \item $t_{max}^k$: upper bound on the duration of the route for carrier $k$. \end{itemize} \textit{Notations\\} In the rest of this paper, we denote by $\delta^+(i)$ ($\delta^-(i)$) the set of arcs exiting from (entering) vertex $i$, and by $\mathcal{T}$ be the set of all routes in graph $\mathcal{G}=(V, A)$.
+Moreover, we denote by $T \in \mathcal{T}$ an arbitrary route, with $V(T)$ and $A(T)$ being the set of vertices and arcs visited and traversed by the route, respectively.
+Furthermore, let $C^k(T) = \sum\limits_{(i,j) \in A(T)} c^k_{ij}$ be the arc cost of tour $T$ for driver $k$.